This site is intended for healthcare professionals

 • deformity can occur prenatally or postnatally

-• prenatally, congenital deformities are associated with a restrictive intrauterine environment, including a small maternal pelvis, abnormal uterine structure, large or multiple fetuses, paucity or excess of amniotic fluid, or increased abdominal or uterine muscle tone (2)
+• prenatally, congenital deformities are associated with a restrictive intrauterine environment, including a small maternal pelvis, abnormal uterine structure, large or multiple foetuses, paucity or excess of amniotic fluid, or increased abdominal or uterine muscle tone (2)

 • postnatally, cranial deformation has been attributed to a supine sleeping position, and congenital muscular torticollis, neurologic or cervical deficits, and premature birth, and and prolonged periods in car seats and infant carriers (2)

-• positional plagiocephaly is a nonsynostotic condition in which there is a deformation of the cranial vault in the presence of otherwise open, normally functioning sutures
+• positional plagiocephaly is a non-synostotic condition in which there is a deformation of the cranial vault in the presence of otherwise open, normally functioning sutures

 • condition is characterized by right or left occipital flattening, with anterior advancement of the ipsilateral ear and forehead.